zigster64/pubsub.zig/README.md

     std.debug.print("Consumer Started\n", .{id});

+    // mq.next() will block and wait for a new message
-    // mq.next() will return an event of type MsgSchema
+    // When it gets one, it will return an event of type MsgSchema
     // if you get a valid value, the check if its a .msg or .timeout
     // if its a .msg, switch on the m.topic to decode the tagged enum type
     //   - the m.payload.ENUM contains the decoded payload